luizbgomide/sovereign/feats.md

 Whether through uncanny reflexes, remarkable luck, supernatural heritage, or magical talent, you have natural defenses equivalent to high-quality armor.
 The benefits of this Feat don’t stack with armor, though DEX and shield modifiers apply.

-- **Level 1**: You have an innate AC of 15 plus half your character level, rounded up.
+- **Level 1**: You have an innate AC of 14 plus 1/3rd of your character level, rounded up.
 - **Level 2**: Once per day, as an [Instant Action](/combat#instant-action), you can shrug off any single weapon attack or physical trauma inflicted by a foe.
 Environmental damage, falling damage, or other harm that couldn’t be forfended by strong armor cannot be resisted this way.

 ## Impostor